sibyl-dev/.github/profile/README.md

-Sibyl is a system for developing usable ML application for any domain.
+Sibyl is a system for developing usable ML applications for any domain.

 Live demo: https://sibylapp.streamlit.app/